AgentNo/87th-admin-bot/COMMANDS.md

 The bot has a 3% chance to respond to users who mention 'femboy' in the discord.
 Just a wee easter egg.
 ### Welcome DMs
 The bot will automatically send a welcome message to any new members who join the discord.
+### Gaming Reactions
+The bot will grant or remove gaming reactions based on the user's reactions